Scholarship Recipients

 Davidson Delices

-Davidson Delices is a law student at Université Américaine des Sciences Modernes d’Haïti (UNASMOH).
-He is an orphan and, at 23, is older than most of his freshman peers, due to his past struggles to stabilize his living situation and complete his secondary education.
-Davidson is a gifted writer and orator and was a student body leader/spokesman in Gros Marin.
+Davidson is an orphan and, at 24, is older than most of his freshman peers, due to his past struggles to stabilize his living situation and complete his secondary education.
+A gifted writer and orator, Davidson was a student body leader/spokesman in Gros Marin.
 He recently began giving original poetry readings at UNASMOH.
-Click here for a video of Davidson.
+Click here for a video of Davidson thanking Providential Mentoring for their support.

 “To be grateful is to recognize that we are indebted to others who have given us a benefit.
 I begin with these words in order to express some of my gratitude to you (because I could not express it all).
 I am truly grateful to PMfGM for all the assistance you have provided for my studies.